-- 1. Respond to YFU USA online Arrival Survey within the first month to confirm contact information. - 2.
-Check personal email at least once a week for Local Coordinator messages and YFU USA announcements, activities, and opportunities. - 3.
+- 1. Report to YFU USA (inbound@yfu.org) any changes to the personal email listed in your application before you arrive in the U.S. - 2.
+Respond to YFU USA on-line Arrival Survey within the first month to confirm contact information. - 3.
+Regularly check personal email at least once a week for Local Coordinator messages and YFU USA announcements, activities, and opportunities. - 4.
 Report to YFU USA (yfugrantscholars@yfu.org) any changes to personal email while on program.
 This is a YFU and J-1 visa requirement.